Skip to main content

 Tool Count & Variety NVioAsport Wins

 The NVioAsport claims 20 functions — that count is generous, but the unique tools are legitimate: SOS LED, thermometer, compass, whistle, fire starter, and a metal multi-tool card.
-The NexfinityOne offers: SOS LED, compass, whistle, screwdriver tips, hex wrenches, and a bottle opener.
-The NVioAsport wins because it includes a fire starter and thermometer that the NexfinityOne lacks, plus the bonus multi-tool card.
+The NexfinityOne offers SOS LED, compass, whistle, screwdriver tips, hex wrenches, and a bottle opener.
+The NVioAsport wins because it includes a fire starter and thermometer that the NexfinityOne lacks entirely, plus the bonus multi-tool card adds can-opener and wrench functions you would otherwise need a separate tool for.

 Multi-Tool Quality NexfinityOne Wins